 So the next time you’re faced with that annoying headache, and you find out your aspirin expired last month, it’s your call: take the pills or find another bottle.
 If it’s been a decade beyond the expiration date, throw it away and replenish your medicine supply.

 For more information, please call our main office at (480) 988-9108.
-Thanks for visiting the Banner Urgent Care blog – check back for other useful medical info, health tips and more.
+Thanks for visiting the Urgent Care Extra blog – check back for other useful medical info, health tips and more.